+South City Physiotherapy is looking to hire a part-time or full-time physiotherapist to start in April or May of 2020.
 You must be registered, and in good standing with the College of Physiotherapists of Ontario.
 Ideally with at least 3 years of orthopaedic experience.
 Manual therapy, acupuncture/IMS/dry needling and excellence in exercise prescription will be […]

 South City Physiotherapy is looking to hire a full-time physiotherapist to start in September or October of 2019.
 The ideal candidate is a registered physiotherapist with at least 3 years of orthopaedic experience.
 Candidates with a keen interest in Manual therapy and acupuncture/IMS/dry needling and excellence in exercise prescription will be given preference.
 Other areas […]

+South City Physiotherapy is actively looking for a full-time or part-time Kinesiologist or Physiotherapy Assistant to start March 2, 2015.
 South City is a very busy clinic, so the right candidate will be energetic, dynamic, organized and resourceful.
 Some evening hours (until 8 pm) will be required.
 Please […]

+South City is pleased to announce that it has launched a new custom brace fitting service.
 South City physiotherapists have been specially trained to custom fit braces from DonJoy, Breg, and Ossur.
 The most popular braces will be kept in stock to provide patients with the fastest possible service.
 But all products from DonJoy, Breg, […]

 The physical changes to a women’s body as related to pregnancy are multiple.
 The centre of mass changes, there is more pressure on the organs, and there is increased weight to be carried.
 All of this in a relatively short span of time often leads to back pain, pelvic pain and urinary incontinence.
 In fact, over two thirds of pregnant women experience back pain, one fifth experience pelvic pain and over 40% experience urinary incontinence in their first pregnancy – with half remaining incontinent at 8 weeks post-partum, and one third experiencing a new onset of incontinence after childbirth.